-This policy applies to all staff at the academy (teachers and support staff), referred to as the employee within this document.
+This policy applies to all staff in our trust, referred to as the employees within this document.

-This policy does not form part of any employee's contract of employment and may be amended at any time following review.
+This policy does not form part of any employee's contract of employment and may be amended at any time following review and consultation with recognised trade unions.